emory-libraries/eulxml/README.rst

-EULxml is a `Python <http://www.python.org/>`_ module that provides utilities and classes for interacting with XML that allow the definition re-usable XML objects that can be accessed, updated and created as standard Python types, and a form component for editing XML with `Django <https://www.djangoproject.com/>`_ forms.
+EULxml is a `Python <http://www.python.org/>`_ module that provides utilities and classes for interacting with XML that allow the definition of re-usable XML objects that can be accessed, updated and created as standard Python types, and a form component for editing XML with `Django <https://www.djangoproject.com/>`_ forms.